-Anyway.
-Lodestones.
-Mom spoke of it as a kind of known thing, but I went looking online, and science, as so often seems to be the case, only recently caught up with known things.
+But she spoke of lodestones as a kind of known thing, so I went looking online, and science seems to be confirming their existence:

 * * *

 So, do the math; birds can fly, solve problems, make and use tools, organize, and probably navigate by magnetism.
 Why do they put up with us?
-Against all reason, birds must like us.
+Against all reason, birds must like us, or are entertained by us.
 Despite modern industrial chicken “farming,” despite our erecting cell phone towers that disorient them, wind farms that sometimes clobber them, or mountains — continents! — of trash that poison them, they must just like us anyway, you know, the way you might love that guy who sometimes gets mad and beats the crap out of you.
 Like that.

 It wouldn’t be because they’re meek or physically incapable of carnage, either.
 Check out just one type of one species, the golden eagle: flying down and killing a deer :: or strategically hunting goats by knocking them off of cliffs.
 That’s the only possible explanation for why they haven’t already devoured us, pecked us underground, or made pinnipeds of us.
 They must enjoy watching humans.
 Who knows?
 Maybe the second most popular leisure activity among birds is people watching.